 The past few years have seen a huge uptick in the growth of monthly nonprofit donors.
-In fact, in 2015, revenue from monthly giving increased by 24-percent, while revenue from one-time giving only increased by 18-percent.
+In fact, in 2015, revenue from monthly giving increased by 24 percent, while revenue from one-time giving only increased by 18 percent.
 Monthly giving programs are becoming the rule in nonprofit fundraising, not the exception, and there’s no better time to jump on board than now!

 But before we get started, let’s talk about why monthly giving programs are on the rise.
 What makes them so appealing and beneficial to nonprofits in practically every sector?

-- Monthly giving programs reduce lapsed donors
+1. Monthly giving programs reduce lapsed donors

 Did you know it actually costs less money to retain existing donors than to find new ones?
 For most nonprofits, enrolling supporters in an automatic monthly giving program reduces gift and donor loss and proves to be a cost-effective approach to stop donors from lapsing.
 Instead of asking for a donation over and over again, you only have to convert donors once!

-- Monthly giving programs keep donors engaged
+2. Monthly giving programs keep donors engaged

 Even if you’re just sending a thank you email each month, recurring giving programs give you at least 12 touchpoints with your donors each year.
-By using these opportunities to engage with your donors and invite them into a deeper relationship to your work, you can create more informed and motivated advocates than ever before.
+By using these opportunities to engage with your donors and invite them into a deeper relationship with your work, you can create more informed and motivated advocates than ever before.

-- Monthly giving programs help create a reliable stream of revenue
+3. Monthly giving programs help create a reliable stream of revenue

 One of the most common challenges for nonprofits is the uncertainty of ongoing revenue.
 You might see the largest amount of gifts one month and receive only a few during another.
 This inconsistency can make it hard to budget or plan ahead because you’re never quite sure when the next gift will arrive.
 Monthly donors are the obvious answer to this.
-By building a stable group of recurring supporters, you can remove the guesswork, always planning on a certain, reliable stream of revenue
+By building a stable group of recurring supporters, you can remove the guesswork, always planning on a certain, reliable stream of revenue.

 Email 1: Say Thank You…And Mean It!

 - Make sure it’s genuine!
 Donors aren’t stupid – they know when you’re being insincere or just saying thank you so you can turn around and ask for more money.
-Make sure your appreciation comes across loud and clear and don’t include a solicitation in this first email.
+Make sure your appreciation comes across loud and clear, and don’t include a solicitation in this first email.